afair/email_address/README.md

 [![Gem Version](https://badge.fury.io/rb/email_address.svg)](http://rubygems.org/gems/email_address)

 This gem provides a ruby language library for working with and validating email addresses.
+By default, it validates against conventionial usage, the format preferred for user email addresses.
+It can be configured to validate against RFC "Standard" formats, common email service provider formats, and perform DNS validation.

 ## Installation With Rails or Bundler